agentflare-ai/agentml/README.md

 # AgentML

+> **🚧 Early Alpha - Building in Public**
+>
+> AgentML is in early alpha and being built openly with the community.
+The vision is ambitious, the foundation is solid, but many features are still in development.
+Join us in shaping the future of agent standards.

+## What We're Building

-**AgentML** is an agentic workflow framework built on [W3C SCXML](https://www.w3.org/TR/scxml/) that provides deterministic, event-driven state machines for building LLM-powered agents.
-By combining SCXML's formal state machine semantics with modern LLM capabilities, AgentML enables highly composable, maintainable, and predictable agent behaviors.
+**AgentML** is an agentic workflow framework built on [W3C SCXML](https://www.w3.org/TR/scxml/) that aims to provide deterministic, event-driven state machines for building LLM-powered agents.
+By combining SCXML's formal state machine semantics with modern LLM capabilities, AgentML will enable highly composable, maintainable, and predictable agent behaviors.

-**The Universal Agent Standard**: Define your agent once in AgentML and deploy anywhere.
+**Our Vision - The Universal Agent Standard**: Define your agent once in AgentML and deploy anywhere.
 Transform to LangGraph, CrewAI, n8n, OpenAI Agent Builder, or run natively with the agentmlx WASM runtime.
-AgentML unifies the fractured agentic ecosystem, establishing the W3C standard language for agents.
+AgentML aims to unify the fractured agentic ecosystem by establishing W3C SCXML as the standard language for agents.

 ---

-## ⚠️ Work in Progress
+## 🌱 Current Status & Building in Public

-**AgentML is in initial release and under heavy development.** We're building what we believe will become the universal language for agent frameworks—the Babel of the agentic ecosystem.
-However, we're not doing this alone.
+**Where we are today:** We have a working Go implementation of the SCXML interpreter with support for the Gemini LLM namespace and basic event-driven agent workflows.
+The core concepts work, and we're actively developing the ecosystem around it.

+**What's working now:**
+- ✅ Core SCXML interpreter (Go implementation)
+- ✅ Gemini LLM integration namespace
+- ✅ Event-driven agent workflows
+- ✅ Basic state machine semantics
+- ✅ OpenTelemetry tracing foundation

+**What's in active development:**
+- 🚧 Event schema validation (`event:schema` attribute)
+- 🚧 External schema loading (`use:*` pattern for JSON/OpenAPI specs)
+- 🚧 Framework transformers (LangGraph, CrewAI, n8n, etc.)
+- 🚧 Memory namespace (vector search, graph database)
+- 🚧 agentmlx WASM runtime
+- 🚧 IOProcessor implementations (HTTP, WebSocket)

+**What's planned:**
+- 🔮 Complete transformer ecosystem
+- 🔮 Visual editor
+- 🔮 Agent marketplace
+- 🔮 Additional LLM provider namespaces

+### Why Build in Public?

+**We need your help.** The vision of a universal agent standard can only succeed if it serves the real needs of the community.
+We're building this openly because:

+1. **Community-driven design**: Your use cases and pain points should shape the standard
+2. **Transparency**: See exactly what works, what doesn't, and what's coming
+3. **Collaboration**: Build together rather than in isolation
+4. **Avoid mistakes**: Learn from the community before APIs are set in stone
+5. **Real-world testing**: Get feedback on actual implementations, not theoretical designs

+**How to participate:**
+- **🗣️ Share your use cases** in [GitHub Discussions](https://github.com/agentflare-ai/agentml/discussions) - what problems are you trying to solve?
+- **💡 Propose features** via [GitHub Issues](https://github.com/agentflare-ai/agentml/issues) - what's missing?
+- **🔧 Contribute code** through pull requests - help build the features
+- **🧪 Test and report** - try it out, break it, tell us what doesn't work
+- **📚 Improve docs** - help others understand and use AgentML
+- **🏗️ Build example agents** - show what's possible

+### Our Goals

-**Our vision:** Just as HTML became the universal language of the web, enabling any browser to render any website, **AgentML aims to be the universal language for agents**—enabling any runtime to execute any agent, and any agent to communicate with any other agent, regardless of the framework they were built with.
+**Just as HTML became the universal language of the web**, enabling any browser to render any website, **we're working to make AgentML the universal language for agents**—enabling any runtime to execute any agent, and any agent to communicate with any other agent, regardless of the framework.

-**This is an early release:** Core features like event schema validation, external schema loading (`use:*` pattern), and framework transformations are actively being developed.
-APIs and capabilities will evolve based on real-world usage and community input.

-**We need your help.** The agent community's diverse perspectives, use cases, and expertise are essential to shaping a standard that truly serves everyone.
-Whether you're working with LangGraph, CrewAI, n8n, Autogen, or building your own framework, your input matters.

-**How to contribute:**
-- Share your use cases and pain points in [GitHub Discussions](https://github.com/agentflare-ai/agentml/discussions)
-- Propose language features via [GitHub Issues](https://github.com/agentflare-ai/agentml/issues)
-- Submit pull requests for improvements
-- Join our [Discord](#) community for real-time collaboration
-- Build and share example agents

-Together, we can establish AgentML as the W3C-based standard that unifies the fractured agent framework landscape.
+**Why this matters:**
+- **For developers**: Learn one standard instead of multiple frameworks
+- **For organizations**: Avoid vendor lock-in, standardize on one language
+- **For the ecosystem**: Enable true interoperability between frameworks
+- **For the future**: Build on W3C standards that will outlive current trends

+**The foundation is W3C SCXML** - a mature, battle-tested specification with 20+ years of research behind it.
+We're extending it with agent-specific capabilities while maintaining full compatibility.

 ---